edouardkoehn/MLProject/README.md

 # MLProject

 ## Organisation of the repository
 This repo contained all the script and filles used in the project of BIO-322.
 All the code has been written in Julia (https://julialang.org/).
-This repository is composed of three folder :
+You would find the report of the project at the root of the repo.
+This repository is composed of four folders :
 - data :
 It contains all the data needed to run the code.
 - src: